 The best way to transport your custom Galaxy’s Edge astromech is in a Droid Depot backpack.
 These specially designed backpacks work for R, C, and BB astromechs and have some clever features.

-We previously had an issue with our BB unit.
-The head kept getting bumped off as we walked around with it in a regular backpack.
+When using a regular backpack we had an issue with our BB unit’s head getting knocked off.
 The Droid Depot backpacks have a special chain that clips to the back of the BB head.
 This chain keeps the head safe in case the magnets get misaligned.

 The bottom of the backpack has thick foam with two different cut outs to cushion the droids.
 One section perfectly holds the rounded shape of the BB unit while the other supports the legs of the R and C series units.
 We tested all three of our droids, and the same backpack held them all equally well.

 A pocket on the side of the backpack easily holds your droid depot remote.
 The front of the backpack zippers open, and a magnet keeps the flap open.
 This design is perfect to let your astromech peek out.